Furniture shops in Kuala Lumpur

 The good old Second Charm in TTDI has reinvented itself as Recro Furniture, specialising in original and reproduced mid-century furniture, it can be found at 53 Lorong Rahim Kajai 13.
 Kedai Bikin is an up-and-coming design studio that uses nostalgic Malaysian form to create contemporary pieces.

-Urban Culture at Fella Design
+Urban Culture and Fella Design

 Playing in the same league with the famous blue-and-yellow superstore, SSF sometimes has good discounts and a variety of furniture, household stuff and decorative items with varying quality.
 There are number of outlets, the latest (and smallest) one in Hartamas Shopping Centre.